WebFiori/docs/folder-structure.md

 This folder contains classes which can be used to create different types of routes to any resources which exist in the system.
 The folder already has 4 classes.
 Each class has one static method at which the developer can modify its body to add new routes.

+## The `app/ini` Folder

+This folder contains initialization classes.
+The developer can use the classes to initialize system privileges, custom jobs, custom CLI commands, custom autoload directories, middleware and global constants.
+The folder can be kept under source control as the developer might modify the code in the initialization classes.

+## The `app/middleware` Folder

+This folder can have the classes which provides implementation for the class [`AbstractMiddleware`](https://webfiori.com/docs/webfiori/framework/middleware/AbstractMiddleware).
+The classes in this folder represents every middleware the developer will create.

 ## The `conf` Folder

 The folder `conf` contains 3 configuration classes which might hold sensitive information about your web application.
 They can have database credentials or SMTP connection information.
 Also, they hold main information about your website such as Its name, general description and main language.